On Air Now

-Who are the greatest pianists who've ever lived?
-That's the question we put to the Classic FM presenters and – after much heated debate – this is the list of piano icons they came up with (we've listed them alphabetically).
-Let us know if we've missed out your favourite in the comments below.
+Who are the greatest pianists who’ve ever lived?
+After much heated debate among Classic FM presenters, this is the list of piano icons they came up with (listed alphabetically).

 The brilliant Norwegian pianist has made a name for himself as one of the greatest musicians working today, not least with his recordings of Beethoven’s Piano Concertos with The Mahler Chamber Orchestra.
 A critic for Gramophone magazine called the series “an extraordinary achievement.”

 Read more: The 16 best pieces EVER written for piano

 The world woke up to the phenomenal talent of the Argentinian pianist Martha Argerich in 1964 when she won the International Chopin Piano Competition at the age of 24.
 She is now arguably the greatest living pianist and can sell out concerts in minutes.